Turkey probes second crypto exchange as market implodes

 The Turkish crypto boom threatens to go bust quickly as companies fold and President Recep Tayyip Erdogan's government prepares to rein in the unregulated digital currency market.

-But the market began to unravel when the Istanbul-based Thodex exchange's founder Faruk Fatih Ozer fled to Albania holding a reported $2 billion in investors' assets this week.
+But the market began to unravel when the Istanbul-based Thodex exchange's founder Faruk Fatih Ozer fled to Albania with a reported $2 billion in investors' assets this week.

 Turkey issued an international arrest warrant and detained dozens of Thodex employees in raids staged across the country on Friday.

-Officials also blocked the account of the Vebitcoin exchange -- one of Turkey's five-largest -- and launched an investigation after it abruptly ceased operation citing financial reasons.
+Officials also blocked the account of the Vebitcoin exchange -- one of Turkey's five-largest -- and launched an investigation after it also abruptly ceased operations.

-Local news reports said police detained Vebitcoin chief executive Iker Bas and three other company employees on Saturday as part of a broader fraud probe.
+Local news reports said police detained Vebitcoin chief executive Ilker Bas and three other company employees on Saturday as part of a broader fraud probe.

 "Due to the recent developments in the crypto money industry, our transactions have become much more intense than expected," Vebitcoin said on its website.